 - Most packages have data caps.
 It’s easy to find a cheap fibre optic package with unlimited data, but the majority of satellite internet deals will have a monthly data usage cap.
 Some providers do offer unlimited off-peak usage, but if you want unlimited data at any time you can expect to pay a hefty premium.

 - You have to be able to mount a dish.
 While satellite broadband covers the whole country, it does require a dish with a clear view of the sky.
-Also worth noting that the dish is larger than a Sky TV minidish.
+And it's worth noting that the dish is larger than a Sky TV minidish.

 - The signal can be affected by bad weather.
 Heavy snow, rain, and wind can interfere with satellite broadband either by damaging or moving the dish, or interrupting the signal.